oracle-samples/vbcs-samples/README.md

 ## List of Samples

-### businessRules

-This sample shows how server-side triggers and scripting can be used to implement custom business rules in the application.

-### ComplexCRUDWithRelationships

-This sample explores Many:One and Many:Many relationships and performing CRUD operations on related data.

-### ContactsCRUD

-Simple application with pages for data retrieval (fetch), create, udpdate, and delete operations on a business object.

-### DaisyChainCombos

-This sample shows three cascading combo boxes and how a city selection can be broken down first into selection of continent, then country in that content, and finally city in that country.

-### drillDownFromList

-Application demonstrates several techniques for implementing drill down from a list to another page with details from the selected row.

-### importBosFromExcel

-This sample demonstrates how business objects can be created from a spreadsheet or csv file.

-### masterDetailDetail

-This application presents 3 levels of master-detail on a single page.

-### webServiceConsumption

-This sample shows how to consume an external REST API and create custom UI to interact with the data from that API.

 ### ApplicationsCloudUITheme

 This is the source code project for a custom SaaS theme for use in JET and VBCS projects.
 See the README.md file for information on how to generate and install the theme.